 The installation is possible after you have purchased a certificate and got the certificate’s key generated.
 There are two keys used by SSL/TLS protocol and they include a private and a public one.
 The keys are required to authenticate, secure and manage secure connections.
 The private key looks like a text file required to secure and verify connections using the certificate created per that request.

-The private key is generated simultaneously with the CSR which contains the domain name, public key and additional contact information.
+The private key is generated simultaneously with the CSR which contains the domain name, public key, and additional contact information.
 The CSR will be sent to the certificate authority for validation and signing immediately after the certificate activation.
 Activation is the next main step after purchasing an SSL certificate.
 If you’ve got a CSR code generated on your server, then you’ll be able to easily activate the certificate.

-How to Install SSL Certificate?
+How to Install an SSL Certificate?

 When you install a certificate, make sure that it is not self-signed.
 Self-signed certificates are easy targets for hacker attacks, that’s why your users may see the security warnings in their browsers.
 You can install a self-signed certificate temporarily and then replace it with a certificate from a valid certificate authority (CA).